 Watch the trailer for the new film of Ray Robinson‘s Edith, with Peter Mullan.
 You can read the original story, along with 14 others in What Haunts the Heart, an anthology of psychological horror, historical fiction, contemporary fantasy and, of course, ghost stories.
 Available on Amazon, Barnes and Noble and as a Kindle book

-Congratulations to Richard Barber who’s story A Framework has been included in the anthology Respectable Horror, along with The Well Wisher by Mr Matthew Pegg, director of Mantle Arts!
+Richard Barber’s story A Framework has been included in the anthology Respectable Horror, along with The Well Wisher by Matthew Pegg, director of Mantle Arts!
 Richard also has a short story in the anthology ‘What Haunts the Heart’ Available on Amazon (http://amzn.to/1XXSvGm) and Barnes and Noble (http://bit.ly/1VWBWNN) and as a Kindle book (http://amzn.to/1TdGDkB)

 BUY YOUR COPY NOW ‘What Haunts the Heart‘

 Fifteen tales of the things that haunt us.
 From obsession to regret, madness to redemption.
 A waxwork maker in Victorian Whitechapel, a doomed puppeteer performing in a lonely village… the characters in this collection are all haunted by something; by past mistakes, relationships, memories and choices.
 Includes psychological horror, historical fiction, contemporary fantasy, and, of course, ghost stories.
 Available on Amazon (http://amzn.to/1XXSvGm) and Barnes and Noble (http://bit.ly/1VWBWNN).
 Also available as a Kindle book (http://amzn.to/1TdGDkB)

 Wordsworth in Leicestershire